Sri Tirtha Lal Mahanandhar

 Another Book of Nothing (by Patrick Lewis)

-Although I hesitate to include this here, you may perhaps also be interested to read 'Another Book of Nothing'.
-It began initially as a way of putting down in writing some thoughts and perspectives about this subject and represents a kind of progression of musings written both in retrospect and contemplation, leading from some simple observations, through a world of Gods and Goddesses, and culminating in some enigmatic expressions of Advaita philosophy.
-It contains the quoted words of many great souls throughout the ages, from over 2000 years ago to the present era, which point to a perennial and universal wisdom that seems to have always been present and which has continued to flow, though often unseen, through many different faiths.
+Although I hesitate to include this here, you may perhaps be interested to read 'Another Book of Nothing'.
+It began initially as a way of putting down in writing some thoughts and perspectives about this subject and has evolved into a kind of series of musings that range from some simple observations in regard to enlightenment and devotion to the divine, through to some quite enigmatic expressions on the subject of emptiness and basic Advaita philosophy of Non-dualism.
+It also includes a few chapters describing the primary deities of India and Nepal and some favourite stories concerning them, and the occasionally amusing but pertinent anecdote.
+The text is also illuminated by the quoted words of many great souls throughout the ages, from over 2000 years ago to the present era, and which point to a perennial and universal wisdom that seems to have always been present and which has continued to flow, though often unseen, through many different faiths.